ocaml-gospel/gospel/doc/language.rst

   val f: int -> int
   [@@gospel "y = f x ensures x > 0"]

-.. rubric:: Specification of ghost and logical Declarations
+.. rubric:: Specification of ghost and logical declarations

 When ghost and logical declarations need to be specified with a contract, the contract should reside in an attribute attached to the string containing the